Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 Before committing, it's worth seeing how Cinch stacks up against the other major providers in the home warranty market.

-Provider Monthly Cost Range Service Fee Workmanship Guarantee BBB Rating Best For
+Provider Monthly Cost Range Service Fee Aggregate Cap Workmanship Guarantee BBB Grade

-Cinch stands out most when comparing workmanship guarantees — no major competitor comes close to its 180-day promise.
-Its unique coverage for rust, corrosion, and unknown pre-existing conditions is also a differentiator that matters for owners of older homes.
+Cinch stands out most on workmanship guarantees, and no major competitor comes close to its 180-day promise.
+Its unique coverage for rust, corrosion, and unknown pre-existing conditions is a differentiator that matters for owners of older homes.

 Pincher's Pro Tip

-Tip: If your top concern is HVAC protection, compare Cinch's $1,500 cap against American Home Shield's $5,000 HVAC limit before deciding.
-For older systems, higher caps could save you thousands.
+Tip: If your top concern is high-cost system failures, compare Cinch's $10,000 aggregate cap against American Home Shield's $50,000.
+For older systems or multiple appliances, a higher cap could save you thousands.
+See our 2-10 Home Warranty review for another A+ rated option.

 Frequently Asked Questions